-- 3. Documentation of the patient's recovery from delivery shall be maintained. - 4.
-Nurses' postpartum record, graphics and nurses' notes shall be maintained.

-H. Newborn Records.

-- 1. A newborn history and physical examination shall be completed by the physician within 24 hours of birth.
+- 2. A record of labor and delivery, authenticated by the physician, shall be maintained for every Obstetrical patient. - 3.
+Documentation of the patient's recovery from delivery shall be maintained. - 4.
+Nurses' postpartum record, graphics and nurses' notes shall be maintained. - H. Newborn Records. - 1.
+A newborn history and physical examination shall be completed by the physician within 24 hours of birth.
 The following additional data shall be required: - a.
-History of the newborn delivery (sex, date of birth, type of delivery, and anesthesia given the mother during labor and delivery); and - b.
-Physical examination (weight, date, time of birth, and condition of infant after birth). - 2.
+History of the newborn delivery (sex, date of birth, type of delivery and anesthesia given the mother during labor and delivery); and - b.
+Physical examination (weight, date, time of birth and condition of infant after birth). - 2.
 There shall be a consent for circumcision (if applicable). - 3.
 A procedure note for circumcision shall be documented by the physician. - 4.
-A discharge note or summary shall be documented by the physician describing the condition of the newborn at discharge, and follow-up instructions given to the mother. - 5.
+A discharge note or summary shall be documented by the physician describing the condition of the newborn at discharge and follow-up instructions given to the mother. - 5.
 Hospitals shall comply with State Law and Health Department requirements for newborn testing.
-See Table 10, Appendix. - 6.
-Birth certificates shall be completed on all infants born in the hospital, or admitted as a result of birth in accordance with the requirements of the Division of Vital Records, Arkansas Department of Health.
+(See Table 10, Appendix.) - 6.
+Birth certificates shall be completed on all infants born in the hospital, or admitted as a result of birth in accordance with the requirements of Vital Records, Arkansas Department of Health.